pal-robotics/rpk/README.md

 ... and follow the instructions!

+It will create a ROS2 package ready to be run.

-You're then ready to play with your robot application controller.
+You're then ready to play with the application controller.
 Visit the PAL SDK documentation for further information.